LetsGaming/LED-Controller-GUI/readme.md

 ## Getting Started
 To use the animation selection interface, follow these steps:

-1. Clone ```git clone https://github.com/LetsGaming/led-controller-interface.git``` the repository or download the HTML, CSS, and JavaScript files to your local machine.
+1. Clone ```git clone https://github.com/LetsGaming/led-controller-gui.git``` the repository or download the HTML, CSS, and JavaScript files to your local machine.
 2. Open the index.html file in a web browser.
+  - Alternatively you can also create a local Webserver in your Network, so that all Devices connected to the network can interact with the website
+3. The "start animations"-category will be shown.
+To select other animations, select categories from the top-left (Desktop) or top side
+4. Select a animation from the buttons in the middle
+5. The selection Window will extend, showing information and (if needed) arguments for the selected animation
+6. Click on "Start Animation" button at the bottom

 ## Usage
 Upon opening the index.html file in a web browser, you will see a sidebar on the left side of the page, containing four categories: "Start Animations", "Standard Animations," "Custom Animations," and "Special Animations."
 Clicking on any of these categories will load the corresponding animations in the main content area.